IAM service roles - Amazon Backup

 2. To create the role for your account, either assign resources to a backup plan or create an on-demand backup.

 1. Create a backup plan and assign resources to the backup.
-See Create a scheduled backup.
+See Create a backup plan.

 2. Alternatively, create an on-demand backup.
 See Create an on-demand backup.